 ‘Hi,’ she said, and then they kissed.

-It wasn’t a simple “hello” peck, of the sort my husband and I exchange; it was a full blown love-kiss.
-It was the sort of greeting kiss you give, and receive when you’re courting, or when you’ve just married and are still in the first throes of passion.
+It wasn’t a simple "hello" peck, of the sort my husband and I exchange; it was a full blown love-kiss.
+It was the kiss of greeting you give and receive when courting, or perhaps when you’ve just married and are still in the first throes of passion.
 It was a young-lovers-meeting kiss of the finest sort, and I was jealous.
 One of the mums gave a romantic sigh.
 I knew how she felt.
 Mike used to kiss me like that once, I remembered.
 But for some reason having two children had changed things for us.

 ‘Everything okay, Ginny?’ asked Harry when they broke apart.
 Harry and Ginny held hands, fingers intertwined.
 His question was asked lightly and politely, but everything about him, from his perfectly poised stance, to his firm tone of voice and the searching sharpness of his bright green eyes said "if it isn’t, point me in the direction of the problem, and I will fix it".